apcraig/CICE/doc/source/user_guide/ug_implementation.rst

 are for either the `N` or `E` field and the 1b arguments are for the complementary field (``E`` or ``N`` respectively).

 In all cases, the work1, wght1, and mask1 arrays should have correct halo values when called.
-Examples of usage can be found in the source code, but to demonstrate mapping of the uocn and vocn forcing fields, the following calls would map the uocn and vocn fields from their native forcing/coupling grid to the ``U`` grid using a masked weighted average method.
+Examples of usage can be found in the source code, but the following example maps the uocn and vocn fields from their native forcing/coupling grid to the ``U`` grid using a masked weighted average method.

 .. code-block:: fortran